tektutor/ansible-sep1418-2020/README.md

 Now you will have the latest code!

+If you need to execute any playbook, you may try as below

+    cd ansible-sep1418-2020/Day2
+    ansible-playbook -i /root/Training/hosts install-nginx.yml

+> Note
+* you need to use the inventory that you created under the Training folder every time.

 # Ansible Overview
 * is an open source tool
 * Ansible is developed by Michael Deehan ( a former RedHat employee )